chetansastry/idiomatic.js/readme.md

     C. Use `thisArg`

-    Several prototype methods of ES 5.1 built-ins come with a special `thisArg` signature, which should be used whenever possible
+    Several Array methods of underscore support `thisArg` signature, which should be used whenever possible

     ```javascript